Enterprise Facility Portfolio Operations

 Organizations managing hundreds of facilities are drowning in alarm noise: 900,000+ annual alarms, 80% ignored, real maintenance events missed.

 Most large facility portfolios have never undergone formal alarm rationalization.
-The ISA-18.2 standard, which has governed alarm management in oil, gas, and chemical operations for over a decade, recommends no more than one alarm per ten minutes per operator during normal operations.
+EEMUA 191 established the operational basis for alarm management in process industries decades ago, and ISA-18.2 codified the same principles across industrial and building systems, recommending no more than one alarm per ten minutes per operator during normal operations.
 Most commercial building portfolios exceed that benchmark by a factor of ten or more.
 The alarms were configured at commissioning and never touched again.
 Operators learned to ignore them.
 And somewhere in that noise, real maintenance events stopped getting addressed.

 The organizations I work with have typically already tried point solutions: alarm reduction projects, CMMS upgrades, new monitoring platforms.
 Approximately 70% of digital transformations fail to meet their objectives.
 Not because the technology is wrong, but because modern tools get layered over broken operational processes.
 The diagnostic work I do reads the system as it actually behaves, identifies where the leverage is highest, and produces a roadmap that addresses the foundation before anything else.

-A typically 5-day on-site engagement for organizations that cannot self-quantify their operational pain.
-Produces a structured problem statement and, where data is accessible within the engagement window, a preliminary size estimate of the operational problem, giving both parties a shared understanding of the situation before any long-term commitment is made.
+An on-site engagement that produces a structured problem statement and, where data is available and accessible, a preliminary size estimate of the operational problem, giving both parties a shared understanding of the situation and a clear basis for deciding how to move forward.

 The assessment fee is credited in full toward the engagement fee if you proceed to a full engagement.

-Structured diagnostic across four dimensions: alarm and notification management, preventive and predictive maintenance program health, data visibility and decision-making infrastructure, and capital planning methodology.
-Outputs a prioritized gap analysis with ROI modeling for each identified opportunity.
-Scoped and deliverable-based, approximately 60 days.
+A structured diagnostic across multiple operational domains: Alarm and notification management, preventive and predictive maintenance program health, day-to-day operational processes and procedural integrity, data visibility and decision-making infrastructure, and capital planning methodology.
+The output is a prioritized gap analysis with a clear picture of where the highest-leverage opportunities sit.
+Scoped and deliverable-based.

 Prior engagement: 80% alarm volume reduction and $10M immediate cost avoidance across a 200+ building portfolio.